kashan-1/owncloud-docker/README.md

 ## Commands

-This command is used to build and up the docker conainer | first run this command after writing on  <mark>compose-file.yml</mark>
+This command is used to build and up the docker conainer | first run this command after writing on  `compose-file.yml`

 ``` bash
 docker-compose up -d --build
 ```

-This command is used to check the details of <mark>docker container</mark>
-In our case we want to check the <mark>IP address of mysql/mariadb</mark> container to connect with owncloud
+This command is used to check the details of `docker container` In our case we want to check the `IP address of mysql/mariadb` container to connect with owncloud

 ``` bash
 docker inspect image_name/image_ID
 ```
-This command is used to enter in container | in our case we want to enter in db container to create <mark>database</mark>
+This command is used to enter in container | in our case we want to enter in db container to create `database`
 ``` bash
 docker exec -it container_name bash
 ```
 ``` bash
 msql -uroot -p
 ```
-<mark>enter password root</mark>
+`enter password root`
 ``` bash
 create database mydb;
 ```